Skip to main content

 Prerequisites

-Prepare the Environment for Cross Compilation
+Prepare the Environment for Cross-Compilation

 Install the GCC toolchain for bare-metal targets on your host machine.
-It's recommended to use the version 9.2 or higher of the ARM GNU Toolchain to cross-compile software for Toradex modules.
+It's recommended to use version 9.2 or higher of the ARM GNU Toolchain to cross-compile software for Toradex modules.

 From the command line: